-I discovered Arrowroot and Kudzu High Quality Starch in my macrobiotic days and am happy I did as I know that cornstarch is not so digestible and can actually be hard on the digestive system.
-Also there are many people who are allergic to corn.
+I discovered baking with Arrowroot and Kudzu High-Quality Starch in my macrobiotic days.
+What a great discovery as cornstarch is not so digestible and can actually be hard on the digestive system.
+Also, there are many people who are allergic to corn.

-Arrowroot is made from a tropical plant called Arrowroot.
-It is made from the roots of a tropical plant called Arrowroot (Maranta arundinacea).
+Arrowroot flour is made from a tropical plant called Maranta arundinacea which we call arrowroot.
+It is made from the roots of a tropical plant called Arrowroot.

-Arrowroot is a healthy substitute for corn starch.
 Cornstarch is an irritant to the stomach whereas arrowroot is easily digested and even helps in settling an upset stomach.
 It is similar to cornstarch in appearance but once cooked it is clear and shiny rather than cloudy and translucent.
-Arrowroot is used as a thickener in sauces & puddings and often in gluten free baking.
+Arrowroot is used as a thickener in sauces & puddings and often in gluten-free baking.

 Arrowroot does not have a high nutritional value but does have some very helpful effects for the body.